mui/material-ui/docs/src/app/components/pages/components/Toggle/README.md

 ## Toggle

 A [toggle switch](https://www.google.com/design/spec/components/selection-controls.html#selection-controls-switch)
 is used as an on/off control.
-Supports checkedLink.

 ### Examples